X

 Jameson Williams ANYTIME touchdown scorer (+200 DraftKings)

-Since we like Jared Goff and the Lions to be throwing the ball quite a bit in this one, let's take a look at an anytime touchdown for Jameson Williams.
+Since we like Goff and the Lions to be throwing the ball quite a bit in this one, let's take a look at an anytime touchdown for Williams.
 While I do wish the odds were a bit stronger here, Williams is in a good spot to score; however, you could also look at him for first touchdown scorer at +1100 if you want to add some additional action to this game.

-Williams has seen solid production so far this season, as he has hauled in six of nine targets for 131 receiving yards, and has scored one touchdown as well.
+Williams has seen solid production so far this season, as he has hauled in six of nine targets for 131 receiving yards and has scored one touchdown as well.
 I expect him to see a decent amount of volume in this game, especially considering he lines up on the outside on a majority of his snaps, which is where the Ravens have struggled a bit.

 In their first two games, Baltimore allowed two touchdowns to wide receivers.
 These touchdowns came via Keon Coleman and Cedric Tillman.
 Both of these wide receivers also line up outside on a majority of their snaps, which helps the case for Williams.
 Additionally, in 2024, the Ravens allowed a total of 17 receiving touchdowns to wideouts, which ranked them in the bottom half of the league.